 Market trend: Second hand Nissan Leaf drivers are the biggest Electric Vehicle segment (~70%) in NZ.
 This market used to be dominated by innovators and early adopters.
 However, early and late majority EV drivers have begun to show interest in joining the EV revolution.

-Customer problem: When purchasing a second hand Nissan Leaf, customers use of an app called LeafSpy designed to interface through an OBD2 adapter in a car to read data about its battery deterioration and other stats.
+Customer problem: Early EV adopters have traditionally used an app called LeafSpy to read data about an EV’s battery deterioration and other stats.
 These stats are important predictors of the life of the car.
-LeafSpy’s poor user interface however alienates a large number of potential EV drivers because of poor usability and a design that was intended to target innovators and early adopters who are more adept with EV technology jargon.
+LeafSpy’s poor user interface however alienates a large number of potential and EV drivers that are late adopters because of poor usability and EV technology jargon.

 Solution: I designed a high usability concept mobile app prototype optimised for late EV adopters.
 The mobile app was designed to use data collected and spit out very useful metrics for a EV driver including driving habits, EV usage statistics, environmental impact and the return on investment of customers driving an electric vehicle.
 Data mined from the app could also be used to understand EV driver habits and build new EV related products and services.

-Market trend: In the year 2006 a large Kiwi Indian population of 80K were underserved and only had a physical weekly newspaper available to serve the cultural needs of a large demographic
+Market trend: A large Kiwi Indian population was underserved with only had a physical weekly newspaper available to serve the cultural needs of a large demographic.

-Solution: Conceived, designed and developed the Content Management System (CMS), frontend and all features on the website.
-It was NZ’s first online news source developed exclusively for the Kiwi Indian community.
+Solution: Conceived, designed and developed the Content Management System (CMS), frontend and all features on the website with ASP.NET / SQL server.
+The solution was later migrated to Azure.

 Outcome: The website is now one of NZ’s most visited websites and has an over 120K monthly readership.
 The website was used as a springboard to launch other services including an event ticketing service and an awards platform aimed at the Kiwi Indian community